JackinOFlove/JackinOFlove/README.md

-- 👋 Hi, I’m @JackinOFlove
+- 👋 Hi, I'm @JackinOFlove
-- 👀 I’m interested in ...
+- 👀 I'm interested in Large Language Models (LLMs), Multimodal Learning, Reinforcement Learning, and Medical AI
-- 🔭 I’m currently studying at the School of Computer Science and Technology, Tongji University, majoring in software engineering
+- 🔭 I'm currently studying at the School of Computer Science and Technology, Tongji University, majoring in software engineering with a focus on Machine Intelligence
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I'm looking to collaborate on research projects in AI, particularly in Large Language Models and Multimodal Systems
 - 📫 How to reach me: jklin7918@gmail.com
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: ...

 <!---
 JackinOFlove/JackinOFlove is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.